Account Reconcilement Definition

 John has to face one such struggle today.
 A deferred entry, in the form of an account payable with terms will effect the current period, has come up.
 He prepare financials, at his level of expertise.
 But the company has not informed John of this expense yet.

 Luckily, John is at the adjust entries phase of his work.
 This is the perfect place to receive this information.
 Now, John can adjust entries to include the new expense.
 This will include additional information which was not otherwise in the statements.
-John loves to place as much useful information as possible in his statements and is happy to do the extra work.
+John loves to place as much useful information as possible in his statements.
+He is happy to do the extra work.

 If you want more tips on how to manage your cash flow, then click here to access our 25 Ways to Improve Cash Flow whitepaper.